-Well, the confusion is evident because, typically, having tattoos is not expected for pilots.
+The confusion is evident because, typically, having tattoos is not expected of pilots.

-Some may say that having a tattoo is not an obstacle at all, and some may find having tattoos is prohibited for aviators.
+Some may say that having a tattoo is not an obstacle, and some may find having tattoos is prohibited for aviators.

 Pilots can have tattoos like any other professionals, but the distinctness of a pilot’s tattoo does raise questions.